amlalejini/gvsu-cis635-2022f/project/progress-report.md

 ## Requirements

-Your progress update should be approximately a page of text and address the following:
+Your progress update should be approximately one to two pages of text and address the following:

 - **Progress so far**
   - What have you completed so far?